dandls/htesim/README.md

 ## Installation

-You can also install the github version, using `remotes`:
+You can install the github version, using `remotes`:

 ```r
 remotes::install_github("susanne-207/htesim")
 ```

 ## Example
-To immitate Setup A of Nie and Wager (2020) we can use the following code.
+The following code immitates Setup A of Nie and Wager (2020)
 ```r
 # Initialize manual for data generating process
 # Functions for treatment effect, prognostic effect and treatment propensity